migsdigs/Hiwonder_xArm_ESP32/README.md

    dmesg | grep tty
    [ 2256.333770] usb 1-1: cp210x converter now attached to ttyUSB0
    ```
    Which indicates that the serial is connected to `ttyUSB0`.

+3. To end the connection with micro-ROS press `ctrl + c` in the terminal.
+To restart the connection with micro-ROS just run `ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyUSB0 -v6`.

   **Before proceeding, cut power to the servos and then restore it, to restart them.** I have found that this gives better responsiveness and less likely for the servos to fail on read or write commands.